guptajiradhey/UserChatApplication/README.md

 # UserChatApplication
-#Chat Application uusing firebase as a backend database
+#Chat Application using firebase as a backend database